ichi4096/vivado-on-silicon-mac/README.md

 This repository contains the modified source code of [xvcd](https://github.com/tmbinc/xvcd) as well as a compiled version which is statically linked against [libusb](https://libusb.info/) and [libftdi](https://www.intra2net.com/en/developer/libftdi/).
 This is in accordance to the [LGPL Version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html), under which both of those libraries are licensed.

-Vivado and Xilinx are registered trademarks of Xilinx, Inc.
+Vivado and Xilinx are trademarks of Xilinx, Inc.

 Arm is a registered trademark of Arm Limited (or its subsidiaries) in the US and/or elsewhere.